mnkvsoft/ArgValidation/README.md

 -s is labeled *simple validation methods.*
 *Simple validation method* is a validation method that does not require additional parameters for validation, except for the validated argument itself.
-Methods are available directly by calling the class `Arg.`
+Methods are available directly by calling the class `Arg`.

 For `Object`: